beamable/UnrealSDK/Docs/docs/samples/complex/live-ops-demo.md

 5. You can claim the gifts inside the announcement by clicking on the claim button.
 6. You can see each of the `sample_item` instances the player has and their level at the right portion of the screen.
 	1. You should be able to upgrade the item level using the upgrade button.
 7. You can also click the button next to the `sample stat` stat to increment it.

-What the sample contains :

-- BEAMPROJ_LiveOpsDemo Unreal Plugin.: Contains the UE implementation for the live ops demo, The core code is inside LiveOpsDemoMainMenu.h and part of the implementation is done through BPs inside the folder UI_BPs.

-- Microservice/LiveOpsDemoMS Microservice: Microservice containing code that initializes the initial state of the player inventory and handles other operations such as upgrading player items and stats.

 #### What can you do with this sample?

 This sample is NOT a template you can start your own repository from.